-However, they inserted God’s perspective as a form of commentary on ANE and Greco–Roman cultural assumptions.
-As a result, much of what Moses wrote parallels what we see in ANE texts but with important deviations.
+However, they inserted God’s perspective as a form of commentary on Ancient Near Eastern and Greco–Roman cultural assumptions.
+As a result, much of what Moses wrote parallels what we see in Ancient Near Eastern texts but with important deviations.

 In contrast, God’s command did not discriminate against the lowly.
 A slave who lost a tooth or eye due to his Hebrew master was freed as compensation (Exod 21:23–27).